 This facility, currently under construction, will be capable of treating six (6) million gallons of wastewater per day (MGD) of residential, commercial, and industrial flows.
-The facility is being built on a Town-owned site near the Neuse River at 1698 N O'Neil Street.
+This facility is being built on a town-owned site near the Neuse River at 1422 O'Neil Street.
 The site is already home to other wastewater infrastructure.
-Thalle Construction Company is the general contractor; they have mobilized and started construction.
-Gannett Fleming is the Town's engineer of record.
+Thalle Construction Company is the general contractor.
+Gannett Fleming is the Town's Engineer of Record.

 This transmission improvement project wrapped up in July 2023.
 The project included the installation of over three miles of new gravity sewer and force main pipe, connecting the existing Little Creek Water Reclamation Facility to the future influent pump station for the new WRF.

 JF Wilkerson was the general contractor.
 WithersRavenel was the Engineer of Record.

 This project component, currently under construction, includes a new pump station with a capacity of 13 MGD to divert flows from the existing Little Creek Water Reclamation Facility to the new WRF.
 The new pump station will include submersible pumps, odor control, a standby generator, and a control building.
 Haren is the general contractor.
 WithersRavenel is the Town's engineer of record.

 This ECIA project component, currently under final design and permitting, includes increasing the ECIA pump station capacity to 5 MGD and the installation of a new 20-inch force main to convey flow to the new WRF.
 A team of McKim & Creed and WithersRavenel is the Town's Engineer of Record.